eCubed/DevNotes/2018-11-03-01-material-and-reactive-forms-revisit-partial-forms.md

 We first build an object (since this is just a demo, but the data would really come from an API GET response), `regInfo`.
 We then get a hold of the top-level `FormGroup`, `registration`, and call upon the `patchValue()` function and pass to it our POJO, `regInfo`.
 This, in effect, will automatically fill the values of the form elements.
 Notice that the property names of our POJO match the `FormControl` names that we specified when we initially built the
 `FormGroup`.
 This is crucial so that Reactive Forms knows which values to put in the right input elements.
+The complex property of `regInfo`, `address`, will be reflected in the UI because we specifed `address` in the `FormGroup` with `addres: AddressFormComponent.CreateAddress('','','','','')`.
+Had we not instantiated a `FormGroup` for `address`, we wouldn't get in the UI the values the properties of `regInfo.address`.

 There is another function similar to `patchValue()` called `setValue()` that also takes in a POJO. `patchValue` is said to be "more lenient" because it allows us to specify an incomplete set of properties of the POJO.
 For instance, our `regInfo`'s `address` object didn't specify `address2`.
 Passing